To be attached to and form part of the Canadian Team Penning 2010 (CTCPA) General Rules and Regulations

 DUTIES OF OFFICERS

 The President shall be the chief executive officer of the Corporation.
-He shall preside at all meetings of the Corporation and of the Board of Directors.
-He shall have the general and active management of the affairs of the Corporation.
-He shall see that all orders and resolutions of the Board of Directors are carried into effect.
+They shall preside at all meetings of the Corporation and of the Board of Directors.
+They shall have the general and active management of the affairs of the Corporation.
+They shall see that all orders and resolutions of the Board of Directors are carried into effect.

 The duties of all other officer of the Corporation shall be such as the terms of their engagement call for or the Board of Directors requires of them.